boxxa/meteor-polymer/README.md

 #Meteor-Polymer
 Updated to Polymer 1.0.0

+###Warning: This package may not be working.
+I suggest not relying on this currently.

-The version [ecwyne:polymer](http://github.com/ecwyne/meteor-polymer) hasn't been updated so forked it and am keeping the version updated as Polymer updates theirs so I would suggest rolling your own bower and package version for anything in production as this will stay current with Polymer.
+I am keeping the version updated as Polymer updates theirs so I would suggest rolling your own bower and package version for anything in production as this will stay current with Polymer.
 I am keeping this package version consistent with polymer.
 See below to install Polymer versions specific to your needs.

 This adds [Polymer](http://polymer-project.org) to [Meteor](http://meteor.com)!
 Make sure you create your public, client, and server folders or code pushes and reloads will be SLOOWWWWWWW.